 There’s a scenic gem sitting just beyond an unassuming trailhead off Buxton Road in Saco.
 I didn’t fully appreciated what a stunner Saco Heath is until I finally visited for myself.
 And wow, this is one splendid place.
+I first saw it coming to life in the spring a few years ago, and then again more recently on a late-summer evening.
+I can’t wait to see it with fall colors, too.

 This 1,223-acre preserve includes woodland areas and a raised coalesced bog (“Saco Heath formed when two adjacent ponds filled with decaying plant material called peat.
 Eventually, the two ponds filled completely and grew together to form a raised coalesced bog, where the surface of the peat is perched above the level of the groundwater.” – via Nature.org)